heygrady/react-redux-notes/readme.md

   ```

 ### Containers in a nutshell
 A container maps values from the Redux store to properties on a React component.
-It reads from the store when a component loaded and after the store has been updated.
-In order to closely monitor when the store has been updated, Redux only allows you to dispatch actions.
-From a container it is not really possible to know what an action does because Redux separates that functionality into reducers.
+It reads from the store when a component is first loaded and after the store has been updated.
+In order to closely monitor when the store has been updated, Redux only allows you to *dispatch* actions.
+From a container it is not really possible to know what an action does because Redux separates that functionality into *reducers*.

-If the concept of reducers seems totally foreign right now then you completely understand why smart components only dispatch actions and read from the store.
-Writing to the store is a different task.
+If the concept of reducers seems totally foreign right now then you completely understand why **smart components only dispatch actions and read from the store**.
+Writing to the store is a task for reducers.

-Containers are all about reading from the store and sending actions.
-Work is done elsewhere.
+Containers are all about reading from the store and sending actions to Redux.

 ## The Store is immutable by convention